kdambroso/project2/README.md

 Future goals:
 _Add comments section- in progress
 Allow user to sort/find only the type of weather activity they want
+Add check the weather and find activity based on current weather
 Get a random recommendation if deciding on just one fun activity is too hard_

 Issues: